 April 27, 2023: FMS High-Ability Field Trip to the Indiana Repertory Theatre.
 Bus leaves the middle school at 8:40 and returns at approximately 2:15.
 Chaperone space is limited.

 May 10, 2023: 2nd Grade High-Ability Cluster Field Trip to Purdue University's department of Earth and Atmospheric Sciences.
 Bus pick-up times are 8:45 at Blue Ridge and 9:00 at Suncrest.
 Return time to school is approximately 2:00.

 Student Progress Reports

-At the conclusion of every quarter, progress reports will be provided to parents about the performance and growth of high-ability students in grades 2-8.
-The primary means of delivering this document is through email (parents need to provide a valid email address).
-For progress reports that are unable to be delivered via email, a traditional paper copy will be mailed home.
-As a parent, if you experience any problems with receiving this report, please contact me.
-Also, once you see this document, I encourage you to take a few minutes to discuss the feedback provided there from your child's cluster teacher with your child--it can be a valuable tool in helping him or her see where personal growth has already occurred, as well as what areas can be improved.
-If you have any questions about the information contained in the progress report, please contact me to discuss your concerns.
+Formal student progress reports specific to high-ability experiences are no longer provided.
+Instead, I encourage you to take a few minutes to discuss the feedback provided in the traditional report card from your child's cluster teacher with your child--it can be a valuable tool in helping him or her see where personal growth has already occurred, as well as what areas can be improved.
+If you ever have any questions about your child's high-ability experiences, please contact me to discuss your concerns.